Beyond Output Matching: Bidirectional Alignment for Enhanced In-Context Learning: Introduction

-While existing distillation methods demonstrate improved ICL results, they pay little attention to the \emph{input}, specifically the demonstrations, which have been shown to have a significant impact on the performance of ICL \cite{zhao21c,xie2022an,qin2023context}.
-Indeed, selecting different sets of demonstration examples can yield performance ranging from almost random to better than state-of-the-art fine-tuned models \cite{gao-etal-2021-making,lu-etal-2022-fantastically}, indicating that the model has different preferences for different inputs.
+While existing distillation methods demonstrate improved ICL results, they pay little attention to the \emph{input}, specifically the demonstrations, which have been shown to have a significant impact on the performance of ICL \citep{zhao21c,xie2022an,qin2023context}.
+Indeed, selecting different sets of demonstration examples can yield performance ranging from almost random to better than state-of-the-art fine-tuned models \citep{gao-etal-2021-making,lu-etal-2022-fantastically}, indicating that the model has different preferences for different inputs.
 Inspired by this finding, we propose \textbf{Bidirectional Alignment} (\ba), a simple yet effective framework for improving the ICL abilities of student models (Figure~\ref{fig:diff}).
 Specifically, \ba\ introduces the alignment of input preferences between student and teacher models through the incorporation of a novel ranking loss, in addition to aligning the token-level output distributions.
-Our main hypothesis is that for an effective knowledge distillation, the student model should align with not only the teacher model's output distribution but also its input preference (i.e., the more helpful an input is for generating the target, the more the model prefers that input). \ba\ allows student models to obtain more fine-grained supervision from teacher models by fully leveraging their preferences for different demonstrations in ICL.
+Our main hypothesis is that for an effective knowledge distillation, the student model should align with not only the teacher model's output distribution but also its input preference (i.e., the more helpful an input is for generating the target, the more the model prefers that input).\footnote{Our hypothesis is closely related to preference learning in RLHF, where the reward model learns `which outputs should be preferred'.
+After learning, a well-trained reward model can rank model responses with expertise comparable to humans.} \ba\ allows student models to obtain more fine-grained supervision from teacher models by fully leveraging their preferences for different demonstrations in ICL.
 Empirical results on tasks spanning language understanding, symbolic reasoning, mathematical reasoning, logical reasoning, and coding show that \ba\ can consistently outperform previous baselines.
 In summary, our main contributions are: